expertanalytics/cvcreator/fagdag.rst

 Numpoly -- Polynomials represented as numpy data types
 ------------------------------------------------------

-Numpoly is a generic library for creating, manipulating polynomial arrays.
+Numpoly is a generic library for creating and manipulating polynomial arrays.

 ``numpoly`` is a subclass of ``numpy.ndarray`` and as such is compatible with most ``numpy`` functions, where that makes sense.